Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises 'Use to assess the defensive posture of an entire attack campaign or threat model in one call' and suggests pairing with cve_search for gaps.
-It provides clear usage context without explicitly excluding alternatives, which is acceptable for a batch tool.
+The description provides clear usage context: 'Use to assess the defensive posture of an entire attack campaign or threat model in one call' and suggests pairing with cve_search for gaps.
+However, it does not explicitly state when not to use it or compare to alternatives, so it falls short of full guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.